Conveniently located close to the Edge Hill Hub

 Efficient - We only treat people who demonstrate a clear link between the neck and their symptoms during the assessment.

-Safe - No cracking/clicking/manipulation of the spine.
+Designed for comfort- No cracking/clicking/manipulation of the spine.

 From early stages of treatment we introduce the tools you will require for successful self-management.
 Once we have established changes in the neck we aim to minimise our 'hands on' role as soon as possible.